thinkgradient/sustainability-with-openai-km/README.md

 - Go to your local directory where you git cloned the repo
 - Open the Azure-Functions folder and then select the `VideoIndexer` function folder.
 Click **Select Folder**.
     - This will open this folder in VSCode
-- Right click on the function and click Deploy to Function App and select the PDF Split function
+- Right click on the function and click Deploy to Function App and select the Video Indexer function

  ### 4b.
 Now repeat the steps above for the other functions: `PDFSplitFunction`, `OpenAIFunction`, `SDGSimilarity`, `VideoIndexerCallback`,